Shalihin13/Airbnb-Market-Segments-with-K-Means-Clustering/README.md

 ✅ Objectives
-🔍 Understand listing patterns and segment them into distinct clusters

-🧠 Provide business insights for Airbnb stakeholders (pricing, engagement, location)
+🔍 Understand listing patterns and segment them into distinct clusters 🧠 Provide business insights for Airbnb stakeholders (pricing, engagement) 🛠️ Build an end-to-end clustering pipeline including preprocessing, modeling, visualization and building an interactive dashboard for data exploration and segmentation using Streamlit.

+✅ Goals
+- Perform EDA (Exploratory Data Analysis)
+- Clean and preprocess the dataset
+- Handle missing values and outliers
+- Implement K-Means clustering and evaluate with silhouette score
+- Apply scaling and dimensionality reduction
+- Interpret and visualize each cluster
-🛠️ Build an end-to-end clustering pipeline including preprocessing, modeling, visualization and Build an interactive web with Streamlit
+- Build an interactive dashboard with Streamlit

 Result :

 CLuster 0 🔴 = Populer